PrefectHQ/prefect/docs/getting-started/installation.md

 ## External requirements

-While Prefect Orion works with many of your favorite tools and Python modules, Orion has a few external dependencies
+While Prefect Orion works with many of your favorite tools and Python modules, Orion has a few external dependencies.

 ### SQLite